-The team's expertise with emerging technologies, including stereotactic radiosurgery, radiofrequency ablation, photodynamic therapy, esophageal and airway stenting, ultrasound-guided transbronchial/transesophageal biopsy and video-assisted thoracoscopy, allows for less invasive options in the diagnosis and care of patients with thoracic cancers.
+The team's expertise with emerging technologies, including stereotactic radiosurgery, radiofrequency ablation, photodynamic therapy, esophageal and airway stenting, ultrasound-guided transbronchial/transesophageal biopsy and video-assisted thoracoscopy (watch as Dr. Rishindra Reddy describes the surgery in our VATS video), allows for less invasive options in the diagnosis and care of patients with thoracic cancers.

 The Thoracic Oncology Program has also developed and participated in numerous clinical trials for patients with all stages of small cell and non-small cell lung cancer to evaluate novel therapeutic strategies using leading-edge chemotherapy agents and radiotherapy techniques.

 The sooner a cancer is found and treatment begins, the better the chances are that the treatment will be successful.
 Screening is the use of tests or exams to detect a disease in people without symptoms of that disease.
 Because lung cancer usually spreads beyond the lungs before causing any symptoms, screening for lung cancer can save lives.